nshaff3r/maroon-grants-story/README.md

 - D3.js for data visualizations
 - Styled Components for styling
 - Scrollama for scroll-based interactions
-- Vite for fast development and optimized builds # maroon-grants-story
+- Vite for fast development and optimized builds